How to Master SKU Management for Your Ecommerce Business

 What Is SKU Management?

-SKU management is integral to accurate inventory management.
-An ecommerce inventory management software with a SKU management system helps identify, track and categorize sellable items using an alphanumerical code.
+SKU management is integral to accurate ecommerce stock management.
+An SKU management system helps identify, track and categorize sellable items using an alphanumerical code.
 This process allows retailers organize their inventory, as all product information and attributes can be accessed quickly by a SKU (such as how many units are in stock).

 For example, imagine you sell jewelry.
 It may not seem helpful to label an item with “385SAPHN,” but it’s a lot more efficient than using “Sapphire Necklace” to search your inventory.
 If you sell identical products with different gems, you need a separate SKU for each type of item.